stephasaurusRex/learning-resources-app/README.md

 ## Questions/Thoughts

-Right now this is a very simple view, and a signle page application.
+Right now this is a very simple view, and a single page application.
 As the application grows, it would potentially be appropriate to create custom directives for both editing and displaying rows.

 The naming conventions and 'copy' as it were, followed the language of the application prompt, but further consideration of how a user might reference a "Learning Resource" in a different way or with a different name would be a good next step.